 - Describe strategies for analyzing the audience

-Writing in college is all about your audience, which means you’ll need to spend some time getting to know your audience.
-This is particularly true for argumentative writing, where you are writing to persuade someone about a potentially controversial topic on which they might already have a strong opinion.
+Writing in college is all about your audience, which means you will need to spend some time getting to know your readers.
+This is particularly true for argumentative writing, where you are writing to persuade someone.
+For example, you might be writing about a controversial topic where your readers may already have a strong opinion.
 Knowing the ideas and potential biases of your audience is key to making your writing effective.

-This doesn’t mean you have to hang out with the people for whom you are writing.
+This doesn’t mean you have to know the people you are writing for personally.
 It does mean you need to do some thinking and possibly some researching about who your audience is, what that audience knows about your topic or issue, and what biases or opinions that audience may already have.

 Let’s look at an example.
-Let’s say you have decided to write about reducing the costs of textbooks at your college.
+Say you have decided to write about reducing the costs of textbooks at your college.
 You first have to decide who you need to convince.
-Since most of your fellow college students would agree with you on an issue like this, if you’re going to make a difference, you would need to target a different audience—perhaps college administrators.
-A good first step would be to head to the web to see what college administrators think and have written about this issue.
-Then, as a second step, if you could interview a college administrator on your campus, you would have even more information.
+Since most of your fellow college students would agree with you on an issue like this, if you’re going to make a difference, you would need to target a different audience—perhaps college teachers and administrators.
+A good first step would be to head to the web to see what college teachers and administrators think and have written about this issue.
+Then, as a second step, if you could interview a college teacher or administrator on your campus, you would have even more information.

 Clementa Carlos Pinckney was a Democratic senator in the South Carolina legislature.
 He represented the 45th District from 2000 until his death.
 From 1997 through 2000, he was a member of the South Carolina House of Representatives.

 In the video below, President Obama’s addresses mourners gathered in Charleston, South Carolina, to honor Reverend Pinckney following his death.
 While Obama’s address was to those in attendance, he is clearly aware of and speaking to a national audience.